How to Stop Drinking Every Night (Without Feeling Deprived)

 That’s why the thought feels automatic.

-And why skipping it can feel… off.
+And why skipping it can feel…really uncomfortable.

 Why Cutting Back Feels So Hard